AthinaDavari/Lab_Assignments_Applied_Engineering/sourcecodeanalyzer/README.md

 - You can isolate your code from the complexity of a subsystem.
 - Use facade to define an entry point to the calulation of Metrics proccess.
 - We can extend SourceCodeAnalyzerType hierarchy without affecting the whole analysis of a file proccess.
+- You can avoid having to write testing cases which handles the null invalid sourceCodeAnalyzerType.
+#### Cons:
+- Problems with handling Nuul cases on tests.

 ### SourceFileReaders redesign
 Design Patterns Used: Factory and Null Object\
 Package: sourcefilereader\
 We wanted sourceFileLocation to be extendable.
+#### Pros:
+-  You can avoid having to write testing cases which handles the null invalid sourceFileLocation.
+#### Cons:
+- Problems with handling Nuul cases on tests

 ### SourceCodeAnalyzers and SourceFileReaders Connection
 Design Patterns Used: Bridge\